 Finally, more details on this soon (because I owe readers a post about band activities including a new recording), but my musicband Sick Ridiculous and the Sick Ridiculous will be playing a show in Washington D.C.!
 It's at 8pm in the Submarine (612 Lamont St NW) on Thursday, 24 June 2010.
 There's some kind of potluck right beforehand.

 Tom Murphy VII Awkward: I am running to catch the bus to the airport, a little late so carrying my luggage on my shoulder (also wearing backpack).
 Another person is out for her 4:45am jog.
 Not only are we going the same (very slow) speed, but we're like, right next to each other on the road/sidewalk and there's nothing else awake in the whole town.
 Uh, hey.
-PIT → SFO.
-8 years ago · Comment
+PIT → SFO. almost 9 years ago · Comment

 Pittsburgh Marathon 2010: Project SHARKWEEK